Anacostia River Sediment Project

 SEDIMENT PROJECT LATEST NEWS

-US Fish and Wildlife Service (USFWS) has finalized the forage fish report titled “Polychlorinated Biphenyl and Organochlorine Pesticide Concentrations in Whole Body Mummichog and Banded Killifish from the Anacostia River Watershed: 2018-2020”.
-This report presents the results from monitoring of mummichog and banded killifish from 216 composite samples for three years.
+US Fish and Wildlife Service (USFWS) has finalized the forage fish report titled “Polychlorinated Biphenyl and Organochlorine Pesticide Concentrations in Whole Body Mummichog and Banded Killifish from the Anacostia River Watershed: 2018-2022, Final Report”.
+This report presents the results from monitoring of mummichog and banded killifish from 296 composite samples for four years.

 Beneficial Use Guidance for Dredged Material